Chalahgawtha: Old Chillicothe (1774–1780)

 Because of its prominence in the American Revolutionary War, Old Chillicothe (1774–1780) was the most famous of the Shawnee Chillicothe villages in American history.
 It is often referred to in historical writing as "Old Chillicothe", in order to distinguish it from the modern Ohio city of Chillicothe.
 Settlement of the village began in 1774.
-Located on the Little Miami River, the area is now known as Oldtown, near present-day Xenia.
+Located on the Little Miami River, the area is now known as Oldtown, near present-day Xenia, Ohio.

 Chillicothe was the home of Blackfish, war chief of the division.
 From here the Shawnee staged numerous raids into Kentucky, where they hoped to drive out the American settlers.
 Frontiersman Daniel Boone was captured in Kentucky in 1778 by Chief Blackfish and brought to Chillicothe with other prisoners.
 Boone was adopted into the tribe and lived for several months at Chillicothe.
 According to tradition the village was the birthplace of Tecumseh, who became a famous Shawnee leader responsible for creating a large alliance among tribes in the late eighteenth century.
 But Tecumseh was born in 1768, before this Chillicothe was settled.
 As mentioned above, he was likely born at a village on the Scioto River.

 There were raids across the Ohio on both sides during the American Revolutionary War.
 After Chief Blackfish unsuccessfully besieged Boonesborough, Kentucky in 1778, Americans crossed the Ohio River and attacked Chillicothe on May 29, 1779.
 Blackfish successfully defended the town, but was shot in the leg and later died when the wound became infected.
 In 1780, in retaliation for Bird's invasion of Kentucky, George Rogers Clark led the Kentucky militia up the Little Miami River.
 The Shawnee and other residents abandoned Chillicothe as Clark approached.
 Clark burned the town and destroyed the surrounding crops.
 (By some accounts, the Shawnee had burned the town before fleeing, to deny the Kentucky militia plunder and supplies.)
 Clark marched further north and fought a battle at Pekowi town, where he defeated the Shawnee.